sr258/h5p-charades/README.md

 # H5P Charades

-This H5P content types allows users to play a game of charades using their mobile devices.
+This H5P content type allows users to play a game of charades using their mobile devices.